Is your writing timeless?

 An example of writing that is already losing its meaningfulness would be an article about how to program a VCR.
 Or going back even further, a magazine article about how to operate an eight-track tape player.

-Since most people now use DVD players and even fewer people use eight-track tape players, these topics now have a limited audience (although there was a time when they may have been popular).
-In five or ten years, articles on these topics will have an even smaller audience.
+Since most people now use DVD players Since most people now listen to music through streaming services and even fewer people use DVD players or eight-track tape players, these topics now have a limited audience (although there was a time when they may have been popular).
+(Updated post in February 2014) In five or ten years, articles on these topics will have an even smaller audience.

 If you’re like me, most of what you write will be dated at some point in time.